 Chris Kirchner, executive director of Philadelphia Children's Alliance, a CAC with an office in Center City and a $1.5 million annual budget, said individual counties have specific needs.
 Rural counties need support for more medical services; urban areas like Philadelphia need support to serve more victims.

-"We have about 1,800 reports a year of child sexual abuse in Philadelphia and we are able to handle about 1,000," she said, adding that "we need another $1 million" to handle the universe of need.
+"We have about 1,800 reports a year of child sexual abuse in Philadelphia, and we are able to handle about 1,000," she said, adding that "we need another $1 million" to handle the need.